PhonographMan/Tamago-PublicGameProject/GameDesign/BroadFeatures/PlayerActionsAndMotivations.md

 These turn based systems tend to work on single player levels as they are not large-scale battles (Civilizations) but instead single hero battles moving through the world.
 The reasoning behind a single hero battle is to unite the human playing the game with the player.
 A story may be built with the avatar and player if they are actively controlling the player.
 Customisation is also much more apparent when such may also affect the flow (or actions) in the game.

+Having a variety of sizes and types of enemies gives the player reason to act and know what their actions entail.
+It also gives the satisfaction of knowing what the result is or thinking they know what a result may be, creating a plan then following through.
+Plans even which may not be followed through all the way or which may not succeed is the backbone of game design loops.

+The variety of elemental types means that the player is motivated to seek many different types of weapons and item to defeat their enemies.
+They are also motivated to defend themselves from enemies with these elements.

 ## Design Risks